This is the multi-page printable view of this section. Click here to print.

 For information on what the analysis archive is and how it works, see Concepts: Analysis Archive

-The Analysis Archive is an object store with specific semantics and thus is configured as an object store using the same configuration options, just with a different config key: analysis_archive
+The Analysis Archive is an object store with specific semantics and thus is configured as an object store using the same configuration options as object_store which is used for the active working set of images, just with a different config key: analysis_archive

-Example configuration snippet for using the db for working set object store and S3 for the analysis archive:
+Example configuration snippet for using the DB for working set object store and Amazon S3 for the analysis archive:

 ...